DrMarkusVoss/pumla/pumla_UsersGuide.md

 overrides the `$PUMVarShowBodyInternals` with false, in order to allow the mixing of class and component elements.
 At the end of the macro the value of `$PUMVarShowBodyInternals` is restored to the previous value.

+This macro only puts static elements onto the diagram, as this is a typical use case.
+If you want an overview of really all elements, static and dynamic, the cheat sheet is the right thing to use.
+When it comes to architectural documentations, you would always want to have separate overviews for static and dynamic elements, and special diagrams where you show the collaboration of static and dynamic world with the scope on specific or single elements only.

 TBD: I am thinking whether it makes sense to mark the repository as "software" or "system", so that you can put all "software elements" onto a diagram.
 Because class